Tubbz-alt/rbtables/README.md

 ## Usage

 Begin by implementing the `Hasher` trait containing the function `digest(&self, plaintext : &str) -> String`.
-The `digest` function accepts an arbitrary plaintext string and should produce a hex-encoded digest string.
+This function accepts an arbitrary plaintext string and should produce a hexidecimal-encoded digest string.
-For example, this hasher accepts any plaintext and produces its equivalent MD5 hash:
+For example, this example produces the hex encoding of a plaintext's MD5 hash:

 ```rust
 use rbtables::prelude::Hasher;